 The Under-Engaged BrainAuthored by: Jim Stewart, Founder DocuSend, powered by MTI.

-We’ve all been there (admit it, you have too).
-The thinking part of our brain isn’t quite connecting with the talking part, and before we can stop the words from leaving our lips, it’s too late.
-And then, we are left frozen like a deer in the headlights.
-You want to catch the words and reel them back in, but it’s too late.
-They are out there forever to be scrutinized by the world, and you have to live with whatever consequences go along with them.
+We’ve all been there (admit it, you have too): those “Ouch!” moments when the thinking part of our brain isn’t quite connecting with the talking part, and before we can stop the words from leaving our lips, it’s too late.
+We are left frozen like a deer in the headlights.
+You wish you could catch the words and reel them back in, but they are out there forever to be scrutinized by the world.
+Or you took a wrong step without thinking and now you have to live with whatever consequences go along with it.

-Even though all of us are prone to fall into these regretful verbal expressions and deeds, it gives me some comfort knowing I’m not alone when my own brain blurts out blunders before I can stop it.
-Not sure what I mean?
-Tell me these examples don’t make you smile, just a little.
+Even though all of us are prone to fall into these awkward verbal gaffes and regretful deeds, it gives me some comfort knowing I’m not alone when my own brain blurts out blunders before I can stop it.
+Maybe you’ve heard of some of these “Ouch!” moments by famous people:

 - I’m glad I’m not Brezhnev.
 Being a Russian leader in the Kremlin, you never know if someone’s tape recording everything you say.
 President Richard Nixon